Portland Oregon Salmon Fishing Guide

 In a good year (and we’ve had some great ones lately), over a million salmon head up the Columbia River.

-Marvin actually starts his year out on the Pacific Ocean in July, when hordes of coho and the occasional chinook are fattening up before making their way into the river.
+I actually start this season out on the Pacific Ocean in July, when hordes of coho and the occasional chinook are fattening up before making their way into the river.
 These fish are hungry and aggressive and can’t resist the bait on your hook.

-In August, as the kings and silvers move into the famous Buoy 10 fishery at the mouth of the Columbia, Marvin and his customers will be right with them.
-Marvin knows the best salmon spots and patterns as these fish move in and out with the tides.
+In August, as the kings and silvers move into the famous Buoy 10 fishery at the mouth of the Columbia, I will have my customers right there with them.
+I know the best salmon spots as these fish move in and out with the tides.

-Three anglers hold large chinook salmon caught on the Oregon Coast.
+Three anglers hold large chinook salmon caught in the Buoy 10 fishing zone on the Oregon Coast, about two hours west of Portland.

 While you’ll want to book early to get the top August dates for chinook salmon, many years the coho fishing can be lights out well after Labor Day.

-When the fishing cools in the estuary, Marvin will move with the fish into the Portland area and up into the Columbia River Gorge, changing up his freshwater tactics aimed primarily at the big kings, which are larger than spring fish and often weigh in the 20- to 30-pound range.
+When the fishing finally cools in the estuary, I often will move with the fish into the Portland area and up into the Columbia River Gorge, changing up freshwater tactics aimed primarily at the big kings, which are larger than spring fish and often weigh in the 20- to 30-pound range.

 Read More About Columbia River Salmon Fishing